Support our work by becoming our Patron! Learn More

 Implementing a Point of Sale - POS system in your hotel:

-A POS system is a must for any hotel or resort that wants to keep track of their inventory and sales.
+A POS system is a must for any hotel or resort that wants to keep track of its inventory and sales.
 For example, a hotel has the simple task of recording the number of rooms sold, the amount of revenue, and profit.

-In order to make the task easier, a POS system will allow the hotelier to enter the sales data by simply scanning a bar code that is on each item of inventory.
+To make the task easier, a POS system will allow the hotelier to enter the sales data by simply scanning a bar code that is on each item of inventory.
 The bar code shows every item that was sold, and how much it sold for.

 Point of sale systems for hotels - Functions

-1. Receiving payments / cash collection
+1. Receiving payments/cash collection

 Receiving payments is an important function of the POS system.
 It is performed by a central system that receives the data from all payment terminals and sends it to the bank account.
 In addition to receiving payments, the POS system also receives credit card data and the merchant's bank account information.